tyrtyrych/BeginningJavaScript/06-arrays/readme.md

 One of the things we can do with a list of numbers is return its sum.
-Here's an example that does just that; it's a lot like the summing examples we've seen previously, but here we are using the `for` loop to control the indices of the array instead of the actual values we are summing.
+Here's an example that does just that; it's a lot like the summing examples we've seen previously, but here we are using the _for_-loop to control the indices of the array instead of the actual values we are summing.

     var sumAnArray = function (listOfNumbers) {